OneS18/Linkedin/README.md

 In this app I use :

 -React-router-dom for "teleporting" the app from Login page to Home page.

 -Styled-Components for styling.

 -Redux for state management.

 -Firebase for Login and Sign out funtionality.

-Packges what I used in this project: react-router-dom && styled-components &&
-Redux &&
-Redux-thunk &&
-firebase &&
-firebase tools &&
-react-player

 I work on functionality that allows you to post a actual Photo/Words/Video/Article, that need to come out soon!